MalwareTester74/DriverUpdatersDownloader/README.md

 To use this script, follow these steps:

 1. Download the script to your desktop.
-2. Open PowerShell as an administrator.
-3. Navigate to the directory where the script is located.
+2. Navigate to the directory where the script is located.
-4. Run the script by right-clicking it and click Run as Administrator.
+3. Run the script by right-clicking it and click Run as Administrator.
-5. Follow the prompts to download and install the latest drivers and programs for your computer.
+4. Follow the prompts to download and install the latest drivers and programs for your computer.

 # 📝 License